cujojs/most/docs/api.md

 ####`most.fromEventWhere(predicate, eventType, source) -> Stream`

 Like [most.fromEvent](#mostfromevent), create a stream containing, but apply a `predicate` function synchronously to each event.
 This allows preventDefault, filtering based on CSS selectors using [element.matches](https://developer.mozilla.org/en-US/docs/Web/API/Element.matches), and any other filtering or side effects that must be performed immediately in the DOM event call stack.

+As with `most.fromEvent`, when the stream ends, it will automatically be disconnected from the event source.

 ```js
 // Using preventDefault